The benefits of diversity and inclusion initiatives in the workplace

 Trust is key in any relationship, but especially in the workplace.
 When employees trust one another, they are more likely to collaborate and cooperate.

 Diversity and inclusion can improve someone's work performance by providing a more friendly and welcoming environment.
-When employees perceives that they can be themselves at work, they are able to focus on their job duties and contribute to the team more effectively.
+When employees perceive that they can be themselves at work, they are able to focus on their job duties and contribute to the team more effectively.
 This can lead to higher levels of productivity, creativity, and collaboration, all of which are critical for success in any organization.

-If you have a diverse employee who's performance is struggling, consider setting aside some time to connect with that individual and develop a plan for improvement.
+If you have a diverse employee whose performance is struggling, consider setting aside some time to connect with that individual and develop a plan for improvement.
 This may involve coaching and feedback sessions, or simply providing additional resources that can help them develop the skills they need to succeed.

 By investing in diversity and inclusion, organizations can create a truly supportive work environment that allows everyone to thrive.
 With the right support, you can help all your employees flourish at work and bring their best selves to their roles.